City Hunter: Hong Kong films

+Saviour of the Soul (九一神鵰俠侶 Gauyat sandiu haplui) is a live-action Hong Kong film from 1991 that uses the characters from City Hunter but changes the plot.
+In 1996, Mr. Mumble kept the concept of City Hunter but changed the characters' names.

 In 1993, a live-action Hong Kong theatrical adaptation of the series was released.
-The film was directed by Wong Jing and starred Jackie Chan as Ryo Saeba, Wang Zuxian as Kaori, and Japanese idol Kumiko Goto.Animerica 1–2 pg13 During filming of the movie, Chan dislocated his shoulder.
+The film was directed by Wong Jing and starred Jackie Chan as Ryo Saeba, Wang Zuxian as Kaori, and Japanese idol Kumiko Goto.
+During filming of the movie, Chan dislocated his shoulder.
 The movie has been criticised by Chan.
-Fortune Star and 20th Century Fox later released it on R1 DVD along with other budget classic HK films.Saviour of the Soul (九一神鵰俠侶 Gauyat sandiu haplui) is a live-action Hong Kong film from 1991 that uses the characters from City Hunter but changes the plot.
-In 1996, Mr. Mumble kept the concept of City Hunter but changed the characters' names.
+Fortune Star and 20th Century Fox later released it on R1 DVD along with other budget classic HK films.